 Pack a Box with First Night Essentials

 Ensure that you have cleaning supplies in reach when you enter your new house because you might want to clean everything before you start to unpack.
 You’ll need the absolute basics: a universal cleaner, a disinfectant bathroom cleaner, toilet cleaner, glass cleaner for your mirrors and windows, and don’t forget to buy dishwashing soap.
-Also, you should buy a mob, sponges, cleaning cloth, trash bags, a toilet brush, a vacuum cleaner, and a dustpan and broom.
+Also, you should buy a mop, sponges, cleaning cloth, trash bags, a toilet brush, a vacuum cleaner, and a dustpan and broom.
 These essentials should give you a clean and fresh start to your new life!

 If you didn’t do it before, now is the right moment to learn how to cook!
 But what do you need to prepare some basic meals?
 You should buy a set of cutlery, sharp knives, cups, glasses, a spatula, small and big plates, as well as bowls for morning cereal.
 You need at least one big bowl, a frying pan, and a big and small pot.
-Some handy and pleasurable extras would be a cheese grater and a blender.
+Some handy extras would be a cheese grater and a blender.

 Basic Tool Set